-2. Adding soluble fiber to the diet can be especially beneficial for animals especially those that develop secondary bacterial overgrowth (small intestinal bacterial overgrowth or SIBO).
+2. Some research suggests adding soluble fiber to the diet can be especially beneficial for animals especially those that develop secondary bacterial overgrowth (small intestinal bacterial overgrowth or SIBO).
 Fibers that moderately ferment in the intestinal tract have been shown to create a therapeutic amount of short-chain fatty acids (called SCFAs).
 There is much exciting research evolving with regards to prebiotics in relation to this.
 (Prebiotic soluble fibers containing inulin or oligosaccharides are being looked at in giving relief to IBD)

 3. Large-bowel function is particularly influenced by insoluble, poorly fermentable fiber sources.

-4. Mucosal function is affected by fiber sources that are soluble and highly fermentable.
+4. Mucosal function is affected by fiber sources that are more soluble and highly fermentable.

 7. POTENTIAL SOURCES OF FIBER IN A PET'S COMMERCIAL DIET

-8. Lignan, an insoluble fiber, may alter the fate and metabolism of soluble fiber
+8. Lignin, an insoluble fiber, may alter the fate and metabolism of soluble fiber

 The US Dept of Agriculture previous definition of fiber was the part of plants that were resistant to the digestive enzymes... however, the new definition of fiber is the components of plants that resist digestive enzymes including lignin and polysaccharides and resistant starches along with inulin and oligosaccharides.